Careers360 Logo

 Frequently Asked Questions (FAQs)

-hund's rule is called the rule of maximum multiplicity because out of the various possible electronic configurations, only that configuration is correct for which the total spin value is maximum.
+Hund's rule is called the rule of maximum multiplicity because, among the various possible electronic configurations, only the configuration with the maximum total spin is correct.

 Every orbital of the same energy must have at least one electron which has identical spin before you deposit two in the same orbital.